aishwaryarajan75/REST-APIs-using-CSharp-.NET-Framework/README.md

-•	Implemented RESTful Web Services (GET, PUT, POST, DELETE, HEAD) using C# language in .NET framework, for querying automobiles database.
+•	Implemented RESTful Web Services (using HTTP methods GET, PUT, POST, DELETE, HEAD) using C# language in .NET framework, for querying automobiles database.

 •	Designed and developed unit test cases for the controller layer of the application.